lohnsonok/lohnsonok/README.md

 ## About Me:
 #### Always curious to learn cutting edge technology.
 A bit enthusiast towards web development.
 Competitive coding and gaming boost my adrenaline. <br><br>
-> :telescope: I’m currently working on Full-Stack Web Development and in further on Open Source Contributions<br>
+> 🔭 I’m currently working on Full-Stack Web Development and in the near future on Open Source Contributions<br>
-> :seedling: I’m currently working on a big productivity app for myself<br>
+> 🌱 I am currently working on a considerable productivity application for myself<br>
-> :mag: I’m looking to collaborate on Front-End Web Dev Projects<br>
+> 🔍 I’m looking to collaborate on Front-End Web Dev and Mobile Projects<br>
+> 🔖I'm about to start learning data science and AI<br>
 <br>

 ### Tech & Tools Preference 🎓